How Ghee is Prepared: ancient India vs. Today’s Process

-According to ancient India’s ghee making process, waxing fortnights of the moon was considered the most auspicious and suitable time to make Ghee.
-Moon was considered here as a Mother; ghee makers used to assume that best qualities of milk and butter are procured this time in its raw version.
+According to ancient India’s ghee-making process, waxing fortnights of the moon was considered the most auspicious and suitable time to make Ghee.
+Moon was considered a nurturing Mother, an embodiment of Mother Nature; ghee makers used to assume that the best qualities of milk and butter were procured this time in its raw version.

-Milkio’s Grass Fed Ghee is made by slow heating of the butter against moderate flame.
-The butter is cooked in a way so that the excess moisture gets off.
-Then the entire liquid is strained to eliminate the milk solids residue in it.
+Milkio’s Grass Fed Ghee is made by slowly cooking unsalted butter against a moderate flame.
+The butter is cooked so that the excess moisture gets off.
+Then the entire liquid is strained to eliminate the milk solids residue.
 The milk solids mostly contain lactose (the sugars) and casein (the protein).
-Once these components are removed, you will get Pure Grass Fed Ghee.
+Once these components are removed, you will get Pure Cow Ghee of grass-fed quality.

 In modern ghee-making courses for commercial manufacturing, different equipment is used.
 These are the ghee kettle, ghee settling tank, ghee boiler, ghee pump, etc.

 For best quality ghee, three factors are requisites.
 These are,